• Safeguarding Children Briefing

 • Introduction

-Catholic Education Tasmania (CET) and St Mary's College (SMC) requires its contractors, consultants, counsellors, coaches and volunteers (Engaged Staff Group (ESG)) to read and comprehend this briefing upon initial entry into the College.
+Catholic Education Tasmania (CET) and St Mary's College (SMC) requires its contractors, consultants, counsellors, coaches, volunteers and visitors to read and comprehend this briefing upon initial entry into the College.

-Having read this training - contractors, consultants, counsellors and volunteers are required to sign the agreement at the end of this briefing for retention.
+Having read this training - contractors, consultants, counsellors, coaches, volunteers and visitors are required to sign the agreement at the end of this briefing for retention.

-This process, reading and signing, is to repeated on an annual basis for the ESG.
+This process, reading and signing, is to repeated on an annual prior to entry to any CET site where children or young people are present.

 Key Points